 Because teeth can continue to move throughout life, we feel that individuals who have undergone orthodontic therapy should wear retainers indefinitely.
 A patient should wear retainers all the time for 6 months following the removal of braces, then we will start reducing the amount of hours needed.

 After approximately one year, the patient can wear the retainer just at night.
-Dr. Daniela Toro or Dr. Arthur Fertman will see you every few months for 1 year after your braces come off to make sure everything is stable.
+Dr. Daniela Toro will see you every few months for 1 year after your braces come off to make sure everything is stable.

-Long term, Dr. Toro and Dr. Fertman recommend that you wear your retainer at least a few nights per week.
+Long term, Dr. Toro recommend that you wear your retainer only to sleep.
 This is because, as you get older, the muscles that surround your teeth will get tighter and place pressure on your teeth, causing them to move or crowd.
+Therefore, the recommendation of the American Association of Orthodontists is long term retention to sleep, forever.

 How to care for retainers